Web Scraping in Golang: Complete Guide 2023

 go run scraper.go

-file in the root directory of your project.
-Open it, and it should contain this:
+You'll find a products.csv file in your project root directory.
+Open it, and it should contain the following scraped data:

-Now that you know the basics of web scraping with Go, it's time to dig into more advanced approaches.
+Now that you know the basics of web scraping with Colly in Go, it's time to dig into more advanced techniques.

 To perform web crawling in Go and scrape the entire website, you first need all the pagination links.
-So, right-click on any pagination number HTML element and click the "Inspect" option.
+So, right-click the next page arrow on the navigation bar and click the "Inspect" option:

 Your browser will give access to the DevTools section below with the selected HTML element highlighted: